amirmahdy/OrderBird/README.md

 # OrderBird

 This application is aimed to evaluate the popularity of a GitHub repository using GitHub Rest API.
-In order to gain access to private repositories Token is going to be used.
+To gain access to private repositories Token is going to be used.

-This application tech stacks are as follows.
+The application tech stacks are as follows.

 Python, Django, PostgreSQL, Nginx, Docker.

 ## Considerations
-This application assumes that the user for accessing to private repositories saves the Token in DB.
+This application assumes that the user saves the Tokens in DB for accessing private repositories.
 By doing this the redundancy to repeat the token and security issues are reduced.
 This application for gathering edge cases requires a log manager (SPLUNK).